 - Architecture Community

 Rubrik delivered the industry’s first converged data management solution, offering backup software, catalogue management, replication and de-duplicated storage in a single appliance that scales linearly.
-The distributed nature of the architecture maximises efficiency and cost savings, whilst simultaneously enabling near-zero recovery times, as well as unified file search and recovery from any location.
+The distributed nature of the architecture maximises efficiency and cost savings, whilst simultaneously enables near-zero recovery times, as well as unified file search and recovery from any location.